digital-ai/kube-blueprints/documentation/README.md

 yarn run generate-blueprint-docs
 ```

-This command generates the blueprint documentation in `documentation/docs` directory for serving static contents.
+These commands generate the blueprint documentation in `documentation/docs` directory for serving static contents.
 And should be run before running build for documentation site.

-** Note: ** This is also incorporated in the gradle build process.
+** Note: ** This is also incorporated in the gradle build process of the project.

 ### To format new code
 ```